mavryk-network/mavryk-protocol/.github/README.md

-# Tezos Octez GitHub Mirror
+# Tezos Mavkit GitHub Mirror

-This is the GitHub mirror of the Octez Git repository.
+This is the GitHub mirror of the Mavkit Git repository.

 The master repository is here: https://gitlab.com/tezos/tezos